HackYourFuture-CPH/corona-hack/README.md

 # Corona-hack 2020

-In this time when all our events have been closed, lets create a fun event that hopefully will make some good relations across students, classes, mentros and alumni.
+In this time when all our events have been closed, lets have a fun event that hopefully will make some good relations across students, classes, mentros and alumni.

 The normal curriculum will be pushed 1 week.

 ## Hackathon focus
 - Empowering the participants.
 Everyone can make a difference